 - Aeries training for Round Valley Elementary School (RVES) and Round Valley High School staff - 2.
-Autism training for special education aides - Positive Behavioral Interventions and Supports (PBIS) training for RVES staff - Common Core State Standards/Go Math!/ST Math intervention for K-8 and high school - California English Language Development Test (CELDT) training and English language development/English language arts training for K-12 - STEM (science, technology, engineering and mathematics) training/ curriculum training: high school science and math
+Autism training for special education aides - Positive Behavioral Interventions and Supports (PBIS) training for RVES staff - Common Core State Standards/Go Math!/ST Math intervention for K-8 and high school - California English Language Development Test (CELDT) training and English language development/English language arts training for K-12

-Professional development (PD) has been delivered in a variety of ways over the last two years.
+Professional development (PD) has been delivered in a variety of ways over the last four years.
 We have had professional development days set aside for all staff, used release time for full-day or part-day training or workgroups, and provided time for individual work.